StabbyCutyou/moldovan_slammer/README.md

 ## {guid:ordinal}

-Slammer will replace any instance of {guid} with a guid, by shelling out to `uuidgen`, available on linux and osx.
-This is because Golang currently lacks a built in standardized way to generate uuids.
-I'm willing to implement one of the many third party options, once someone tells me which one is trustworthy and a need is demonstrated
+Slammer will replace any instance of {guid} with a GUID/UUID

 If you provide the :ordinal option, for the current line of text being generated, you can have the Slammer insert an existing value, rather than a new one.
 For